 A few other points to keep in mind...

-In addition to the features we’ve already covered, there are a few other things to consider when choosing a quality health and safety program.
+In addition to the features we’ve already covered, there are a few other things to consider when choosing a quality OHS program.

 ☑️ Classroom facilities